day-garwood/NVDA-GoldWave/readme.md

 ## Changes for 2.0-dev

 * Support for GoldWave 6, including 64-bit version of GoldWave (see note above).
+* NVDA now announces selected channel if you press channel selection commands such as Control+Shift+L for the left channel.

 ## Changes for 1.2